Quand

 I had succeeded, but... only just!

-he had already been diagnosed with cancer a year earlier and that
+did not know then that he had already been diagnosed with cancer

 The

-that recording took place on March 12, 1956 and was released on
+session of that recording took place on March 12, 1956 and was

 Playing